Who we are

 About us

-The Trust works from more than 70 sites across Cumbria, Northumberland, Newcastle, North Tyneside, Gateshead, South Tyneside and Sunderland.
-We also run a number of regional and national specialist services.
-Along with partners, we deliver support to people in their own homes, and from community and hospital-based premises.
+We support people in the communities of North Cumbria, Northumberland, Newcastle, North Tyneside, Gateshead, South Tyneside and Sunderland working with a range of partners to deliver care and support to people in their own homes and from community and hospital-based premises.

 Our background